gherlein/cv-workshop/workshop/content/Setup nVidia Device/Nano/_index.en.md

 While your Nano may have come with the latest version of JetPack (nVidia's SDK) pre-installed, for the purposes of this guide, a fresh installation will be created.
 If you are uncertain if the SDK has been pre-installed, you can follow this guide.

-### STEP 1: Download the SD Card Image for the Latest JetPack
+### Step 1: Download the SD Card Image for the Latest JetPack

 _This guide was prepared with JetPack v.
 4.5.1_